elastic/kibana/src/plugins/data/server/server.api.md

     }): Promise<IndexPatternFieldDescriptor[]>;
 }

-// Warning: (ae-missing-release-tag) "IRequestTypesMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface IRequestTypesMap {
-    // Warning: (ae-forgotten-export) The symbol "IKibanaSearchRequest" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    [key: string]: IKibanaSearchRequest;
-    // Warning: (ae-forgotten-export) The symbol "ES_SEARCH_STRATEGY" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "IEsSearchRequest" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    [ES_SEARCH_STRATEGY]: IEsSearchRequest;
-}

-// Warning: (ae-missing-release-tag) "IResponseTypesMap" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface IResponseTypesMap {
-    // Warning: (ae-forgotten-export) The symbol "IKibanaSearchResponse" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    [key: string]: IKibanaSearchResponse;
-    // Warning: (ae-forgotten-export) The symbol "IEsSearchResponse" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    [ES_SEARCH_STRATEGY]: IEsSearchResponse;
-}

-// Warning: (ae-forgotten-export) The symbol "RequestHandlerContext" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "ISearch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type ISearch<T extends TStrategyTypes> = (context: RequestHandlerContext, request: IRequestTypesMap[T], options?: ISearchOptions) => Promise<IResponseTypesMap[T]>;

-// Warning: (ae-missing-release-tag) "ISearchCancel" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type ISearchCancel<T extends TStrategyTypes> = (context: RequestHandlerContext, id: string) => Promise<void>;

 // Warning: (ae-missing-release-tag) "ISearchOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)